SMI/SmiServices/src/common/Smi.Common/README.md

 Next you need to decide which queues you want to read from and which you want to write to.
 For this example let's assume you want to consume only from a single queue.
-Your Consumer Options will be available from the GlobaOptions.
+Your Consumer Options will be available from the GlobalOptions.
 The `FatalLoggingProducerOptions` instance is created by the base host class.

 ```csharp